Virtnext Trading Application

-Some of you might be curious how this fraud is executed.
-Let me explain.
-Virtnext is selling an automated trading program that churns trades through various binary options brokers.
-Many readers might be unfamiliar with binary options.
-In a nutshell, a binary option is simply a wager on a security in which the counter party to the trade is the options broker.
-This is much different than trading through the Chicago Mercantile Exchange or the New York Stock Exchange.
-When you trade with the regulated exchanges, then these trades have a counter party with an actual person or company that is not affiliated with the exchange.
-For instance, when you trade an Emini contract to go long, then this trade is matched with a person that is going short.
-The price moves due to the auction market.
+A number of you may be interested how this fraud is implemented.
+Allow me to clarify.
+Virtnext is promoting an automated trading system that churns trades via different binary choices agents.
+Many readers may be unfamiliar with binary alternatives.
+In brief, a binary alternative is merely a bet on a security where the counter party to the transaction would be the choices agent.
+When you exchange with the controlled trades, then these transactions have a counter party having a genuine individual or business that’s not connected with the market.
+For example, if you exchange a Emini contract to go long, then this transaction is matched with a person that’s moving short.
+The cost moves on account of the auction marketplace.

 Binary options are different.
 The house is the counter party.
 In other words, when you go long the house is going short.
 In effect, the house is acting as a casino.
 The house has pre-programmed statistical advantage built into every single binary option.
 It does not matter how many trades the house takes, they are guaranteed a profit because each trade has a built in statistical advantage.
 So when you are trading binary options, you need to realize that you are nothing more than a person visiting a casino.
 My friends, this might be hard for some of you to read, but the casino always wins.
 Las Vegas was not built upon the back of winners.